benjineering/mspack_rb/README.md

 Requires libmspack to be installed.

-Currently, only (vary) basic CHM extraction has been implemented.
+Currently, only (very) basic CHM extraction has been implemented.

 ### Usage:
     require 'mspack_rb'